dashielldugan/dashielldugan.github.io/_posts/2025-09-14-INTRODUCTION.md

 author: Dashiell Dugan
 ---

-My name is Dashiell Dugan - I am a junior (2027) at Williams College studying French Language and Literature and Studio Art.
+My name is Dashiell Dugan - I am a junior (2027) at Williams College majoring in French Language and Literature and Studio Art.

 I've been watching my mom sew since a young age, quilts and bags and dresses and pants and little stuffed dolls.
 I recently began sewing, about two years ago, and I'm quite excited to develop my skills, both hand sewing and machine sewing, throughout the duration of this course.